Identity support is an enhancement to the Umbrella Roaming Client and the AnyConnect Umbrella Roaming Security Module.

 - Identity support does not provide support for Active Directory (AD) organizational units (OUs) but does support AD Groups.

 - You can use identity support as an alternative or in addition to the Umbrella Virtual Appliance (VA).
 Identity support can provide insights for devices that use Network Address Translation (NAT) to map an IP address to a single egress IP.

 - Identity support enables granular reporting—down to the individual user or device—and the ability to set very specific policies for identities in Umbrella.

 - Identity support is available for all Umbrella roaming computers.

-The Identity Support for AD User and Group capabilities and features explained here are not available to all Umbrella packages.
-If you encounter a feature described here that you do not have access to, contact your sales representative for more information about your current package.
-See also, Cisco Umbrella Packages.
+Umbrella Identity Support for AD Users and Groups is not available with all Umbrella packages.
+If you encounter a feature that you do not have access to, contact Umbrella sales about your current package.
+For more information, see Cisco Umbrella Packages.

 - Prerequisites for AD Integration

 - LAN IP Address Reporting Only—No AD integration

 - Identity Support in Umbrella Reports

 - What Information is Sent to Cisco Umbrella and When